asunaidi/starbucks-capstone-project/README.md

 You can find more about the analysis either on the Jupyter notebook in this repository or on this [blog](https://asunaidi.github.io/starbucks-capstone-project/).

 ## Licensing, Authors, Acknowledgements
-I Must give credit to Udacity for such great projects and Starbucks for allowing us to work on their data.
+I Must give credit to Udacity for giving us the opportunity to work on such great projects and Starbucks for allowing us to work on their data.